 The response time categories for repairs are as follows:

-- Priority Next Day (PND) – to be completed by 6:00pm the following business day
+- Priority Next Day (PND) - to be completed by 6:00pm the next calendar day

 The above categories allow Housing ACT to categorise maintenance appropriately depending on the nature of the issue and enable contractors to schedule their work more efficiently.

 An urgent repair will be carried out where there is an immediate health, safety or security risk or where the property will immediately be further damaged if work is not carried out.
-A contractor will be notified and required to attend within 4 hours of the issue being reported.
+A contractor will be notified and required to attend within four (4) hours of the issue being reported.

 Urgent repairs may include: